 The Eyes That Wouldn’t Close

-There are many hospital ghost stories about patients who just won’t make the journey to the Other Side, but this is one of the most bone-chilling we’ve ever heard.
-A nurse working in palliative was performing a typical post-mortem care routine on a patient when she noticed that his eyes hadn’t been closed yet.
-The nurse closed his eyes and went back to her business, only to look over and see that his eyes were slowly opening, fixating on the nurse’s face.
+Many hospital ghost stories center on patients who just won’t make the journey to the Other Side, but this is one of the most bone-chilling we’ve ever heard.
+A nurse working in a palliative care unit was performing a typical post-mortem care routine on a patient when she noticed that his eyes hadn’t been closed yet.
+The nurse closed his eyes and went back to her business, only to look over and see that his eyes were still open, fixating on the nurse’s face.
 If that wasn’t creepy enough, he then let out a groan and grabbed onto the bed rail as she washed him.
-After triple checking his pulse and confirming that the patient was indeed dead, she quickly zipped up the bag and did what she could to avoid his once-again open eyes.
+After triple-checking his pulse and confirming that the patient was indeed dead, she quickly zipped up the bag and did everything she could to avoid his once-again open eyes.

 The Phantom Cupboard Doors

-A nurse working in a small community hospital had the scare of a lifetime when she noticed that the cupboard doors throughout two empty rooms were being opened and shut – without a soul in sight.
+A nurse working in a small community hospital had the scare of a lifetime when she noticed that the cupboard doors in two empty rooms were being opened and closed – but there wasn’t a soul in sight.
 When the young nurse asked a fellow clinician what was going on, she was told this is a common occurrence after a patient dies.
-Typical or not, that’s just plain creepy, if you ask us.
+Typical or not, that’s just plain creepy if you ask us.